 4 Graphics Explain Los Angeles’ Rare and Devastating January Fires

 Editor's note: This article was first published on Jan.
 9, 2025.
 It was updated on Jan.
-14 to reflect the most recent information.
+14 and Feb.
+5 to reflect the latest information.

-Wildfires have ravaged the Los Angeles area since Jan.
-7, displacing tens of thousands of people and claiming at least 24 lives as of Jan.
-14. The Palisades fire — the first to erupt and the least contained to date — has engulfed over 23,000 acres and devastated surrounding communities.
-Both the Palisades and Eaton fires rank among the deadliest and most destructive in California history.
-And the toll is expected to grow with more high winds on the way.
+Wildfires tore through the Los Angeles area this January, displacing tens of thousands of people and claiming at least 29 lives as of Feb.
+4. The Palisades fire — the first to erupt — engulfed over 23,000 acres and devastated surrounding communities.
+Four weeks later, both the Palisades and Eaton fires are now fully contained.
+But they rank among the deadliest and most destructive fires in California history.

-While California is no stranger to summer wildfires, this January outbreak is an outlier, fueled by unusually severe fire weather conditions across the state's southern region.
-It is a fluid situation, with many factors contributing to the destruction that will take time to unravel.
-Yet it is also a stark reminder that climate change is making wildfires more frequent and intense than ever before — with individual lives, homes and businesses paying the price.
+While California is no stranger to summer wildfires, this January outbreak was an extreme outlier, fueled by unusually severe fire weather conditions across the state's southern region.
+It will take time to unravel the many factors contributing to the situation.
+Yet it is a stark reminder that climate change is making wildfires more frequent, intense and destructive than ever before — with individual lives, homes and businesses paying the price.

-Data on WRI's Global Forest Watch platform shows just how uncommon L.A.'s current fires are, and how fire trends are changing as the planet warms.
+Data on WRI's Global Forest Watch platform shows just how uncommon these fires were, and how fire trends are changing as the planet warms.

 Large Wildfires Are Rare in California this Early in the Year

-Fire alerts, which use satellite data to detect fires based on the heat they generate, have been on the rise as fires spread across Los Angeles County.
-Over 170 fire alerts had been detected in the area as of Jan.
-13 — more than 100 times the average for the first three weeks of the year from 2012-2024.
+Fire alerts, which use satellite data to detect fires based on the heat they generate, rose quickly as fires spread across Los Angeles County.
+Over 200 fire alerts were detected in the area between Jan.
+7 and Jan.
+22 — more than 130 times the average for the first four weeks of the year from 2012-2024.
+(No new high confidence fire alerts were detected between Jan.
+22 and Feb.
+4.)

-During most years, no fire alerts are detected in Los Angeles in the first three months of the year, let alone the first three weeks.
-Only one other year, 2021, had more than 10 fire alerts in the area between January and March.
+During most years, no fire alerts are detected in Los Angeles in the first three months of the year, let alone the first few weeks.
+Only one other year, 2021, had more than 10 fire alerts in Los Angeles between January and March.
 That year went on to become one of California's most devastating for wildfires.

 In California, wildfire season typically starts in June and continues through October, when the weather is hot and dry.
 Weather conditions change toward the end of the year, bringing rainfall to much of the state.
 Cool temperatures and rain during the winter months typically keep wildfire activity low.

-This year, the rain did not arrive in Los Angeles.
-Following a summer of record-breaking temperatures and extreme heat, rainfall since October is far below normal for this time of year: only about 4% of the typical amount.
-This lack of rainfall, combined with strong and dry Santa Ana winds, led to a surge in fire activity this month.
+This year, the rain came late in Los Angeles.
+Following a summer of record-breaking temperatures and extreme heat, rainfall between October and January was far below normal for the time of year: only about 4% of the typical amount.
+This lack of rainfall, combined with strong and dry Santa Ana winds, created the right conditions for a surge in fire activity.

 Fire Activity Is on the Rise in California